On this page:

 However, the consumer guarantees will not apply if your business buys goods to resell or transform into a product to sell.

 If your business buys a printer that costs up to $40,000 for use in the business, it can rely on the consumer guarantees if there is a problem.
 But if your business bought the printer to resell to consumers, it cannot rely on the consumer guarantees.

 Unfair contract terms

-From 12 November 2016, amendments to unfair contract terms legislation will come into effect to protect small businesses which are offered standard form contracts by another business - that is, contracts prepared by the other business and offered on a 'take it or leave it' basis.
+Amendments to unfair contract terms legislation came into effect in 2016 to protect small businesses which are offered standard form contracts by another business - that is, contracts prepared by the other business and offered on a 'take it or leave it' basis.

 For more information, visit the Unfair contract terms - ACCC.

 The Australian Consumer Law bans businesses from proposing, using, or relying on unfair contract terms in standard form contracts with consumers and small businesses.
 Penalties can be as high as:

 - $50 million for businesses

 For more information about rights and responsibilities under the Australian Consumer Law, view fair trading information in Products and services.

 There is a series of guides to the new law for business and legal practitioners.
 For more information, view Australian Consumer Law resources.